How we created a custom dashboard with Power BI

 Big data often poses challenges for targeted reporting.
 This was the case for our medical technology client, who provides high-tech, micro-invasive treatment devices for various surgical procedures, helping many patients in Europe regain their health.
 Over the last few years, the client has built a technical infrastructure, including databases and recording devices, and was ready to start sharing the available data from all treatments with its local workforce, the clinical specialists.
 This is the perfect starting condition for a focused data product design.
 They asked us to design and build a Power BI App that provides instant insights into daily processes, efforts, and product performance.

-Ingredients: strategy for goals - workflow for results
+Ingredients: strategy for goals, workflow for results

 What we've learned about data product design over the years is that achieving challenging goals requires a valid strategy.
 Clearly define the 'why', 'what', and 'how' of your work right from the start.
 Then, ensure you have a performing workflow for gathering user requirements.
 Our tool of choice for this is the Chart Doktor's Data Question Map.